What Did Jack Do?: Cast

-Production and release
+Production

-Lynch first mentioned the project in December 2014, in an interview about his upcoming work recorded during his "Naming" exhibition at the Middlesbrough Institute of Modern Art: "Right now I'm mostly writing Twin Peaks], I've got a painting going and I'm building a chair.
+Lynch first mentioned the project during a December 2014 interview at the Middlesbrough Institute of Modern Art, where he was holding his "Naming" exhibition: "Right now I'm mostly writing [the third season of Twin Peaks], I've got a painting going, and I'm building a chair.
 I love to build things and this is for a monkey film.
 I'm working with a monkey named Jack and that'll come out sometime.
-It is not a chimpanzee, the monkey came from South America."
+It is not a chimpanzeethe monkey came from South America."

+The film was eventually shot in 2016, with Lynch playing the detective and voicing the capuchin monkey title character with some light audio effects added and his mouth superimposed onto the monkey's face.
+The only other human character in the film, a waitress who serves the detective and the monkey coffee, was played by Lynch's then-wife Emily Stofle.

+Release

-The film was eventually shot in 2016, and premiered on November 8, 2017, at the Fondation Cartier pour l'Art Contemporain in Paris, as part of the launch of Lynch's Nudes photo book published by the Fondation.
-Lynch had talked about the premiere during an interview with the Cahiers du cinéma recorded on October 30, 2017, and published in December: "I will be in Paris for the release of this book.
+Lynch talked about the upcoming premiere with the Cahiers du cinéma on October 30, 2017: "I will be in Paris for the release of this book.
 I will sign copies at the Paris Photo fair.
-And then I will show my 'monkey film' at the Fondation Cartier.
-It's a strange film of 17 minutes".
-On May 20, 2018, the short had its U.S. premiere during Lynch's "Festival of Disruption" in New York.
-On January 20, 2020, the date of Lynch's 74th birthday, the short was made available for streaming to Netflix.
+And then I will show my monkey film at the Fondation Cartier.
+It's a strange film of 17 minutes."

+The film premiered at the Fondation Cartier in Paris on November 8, 2017, as part of the launch of Lynch's Nudes photo book published by the Fondation.

+On May 20, 2018, the film had its U.S. premiere during Lynch's Festival of Disruption in New York City.

+On January 20, 2020, Lynch's 74th birthday, the film was made available for streaming on Netflix.

 Reception

-In his write-up of the film, Bloody Disgusting's John Squires called What Did Jack Do? an "oddball gem".
-Writing for IndieWire Tambay Obensen referred to the film as "bizarre and unsettling" while at the same time calling it "very funny" whether that was the director's intention or not.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 93% based on 14 reviews, with an average score of 7.8/10.

+John Squires of Bloody Disgusting called What Did Jack Do? an "oddball gem".
+Tambay Obensen of IndieWire referred to the film as "bizarre and unsettling" but "very funny" whether that was Lynch's intention or not.